Rider provisional P1 licence

-Equipment: If you are using your own motorbike or scooter, it must be a learner approved motorcycle.
+Equipment: If you are using your own motorbike, trike or scooter, it must be a learner approved motorcycle.
 You may be able to hire one from your training provider.
 Make sure you check with them in advance if you need to hire a bike.

-Three-wheeled scooters: Three-wheeled scooters with a narrow front wheel track (eg. Piaggio 3) can be used for rider training.
-If you wish to train and test on a three-wheeled scooter, you'll need to bring your own scooter to rider training.
+Trikes and Three-wheeled scooters: Trikes (Can Am Ryker 600) and Three-wheeled scooters with a narrow front wheel track (eg. Piaggio 3) can be used for rider training.
+If you wish to train and test on a trike or three-wheeled scooter, you will need to bring your own trike scooter to rider training.
 You'll also need to meet registration and insurance requirements.
 For full details, see Rider training centres.

 Course completion: You must successfully complete all of the competencies – including an on-road ride component – in order to successfully complete the course.

 Testing: When you've completed the training component of the course, you’ll do the Motorcycle Operator Skills Test.
 This is a practical test to assess your riding ability.

 Certification: Once you pass the Motorcycle Operator Skills Test, you'll get a certificate of competence.
 You need this to apply for your P1 rider licence.

 Trike conditions: A035 Provisional rider may only ride an automatic motorcycle.